fireproofsocks/dotenvy/docs/guides/getting_started.md

 What happened? `Application.get_env(:example, :secret)` worked, so why doesn't `System.get_env("SECRET")` see the variable?

 The answer to this riddle is that `Dotenvy` is read-only: `Dotenvy` does not _set_ environment variables.
 This helps keep things locked down.
-It may be counter-intuitive, but `Dotenvy` doesn't even necessarily read environment variables!  _`Dotenvy` only deals with the inputs that you pass it_. `Dotenvy` only reads environment variables if you pass it the output from `System.get_env()`.
+It may be counter-intuitive, but `Dotenvy` doesn't even necessarily read environment variables!  _`Dotenvy` only reads the inputs you give it_. `Dotenvy` only reads environment variables if you pass it the output from `System.get_env()`.

 > ### Core Concept: `Dotenvy` does not **set** ENV vars {: .info}
 >